agramonte/com.cabagomez/AdmobMediation.md

 }
 ```
 3. Set up mediation on the Admob console.
-4. The tapjoy adapter also supports these calls (Android only):
+4. The tapjoy adapter also supports these calls:
 ```
 local admobTapjoy = require( "plugin.admobtapjoy" )
 admobTapjoy.setDebug(true) -- Or false.